 Once the realm of big budget movies, aerial photography and video has become commonplace.
 Drone camera technology enables your most modest marketing campaign to incorporate impressive visuals from the air.
 Use neighborhood flyovers, to highly accurate property photography, or content from drones to differentiate your listings.

 Mobile data anywhere is now expected.
 As 4G has become commonplace, the rollout of 5G mobile networks will raise consumer expectations and deliver new opportunities.
-With the work-anywhere nature of post-pandemic life, people will be less reliant on fixed line internet from ADSL or Cable providers, if there are 5G networks located near their location.
+With the work-anywhere nature of post-pandemic life, you will be less reliant on fixed line internet from ADSL or Cable providers, if there are 5G networks located near your location.
 This will change property demand to move away from big cities into well covered regional areas.

 3. Big Data